 Webcast, MPC statement, interest rate decision and Monetary Bulletin

 A statement of the Central Bank of Iceland's Monetary Policy Committee (MPC) and the Committee's interest rate decision was published at 08:30 hrs. today on the Central Bank website.

-Monetary Bulletin 2017/1 has been published on the Central Bank's website.
-Monetary Bulletin is published four times a year.
-The February issue contains updated inflation and macroeconomic forecasts and an abbreviated report on economic and monetary developments and outlook.
-Monetary Bulletin is also issued in Icelandic under the title Peningamál.
+The August issue of Monetary Bulletin has been published on the Central Bank of Iceland website.
+The report is also issued in Icelandic under the title Peningamál.

-The Monetary Policy Committee (MPC) of the Central Bank of Iceland has decided to keep the Bank’s interest rates unchanged.
-The Bank’s key interest rate – the rate on seven-day term deposits – will therefore remain 5%.
+The Monetary Policy Committee (MPC) of the Central Bank of Iceland has decided to raise the Bank’s interest rates by 0.25 percentage points.
+The Bank’s key interest rate – the rate on seven-day term deposits – will therefore be 1.25%.

 Monetary Policy Committee report to Parliament

 The Central Bank Monetary Policy Committee’s (MPC) report to Parliament (Alþingi) on the Committee’s work in H1/2021 has been posted to the Bank’s website with supporting material.

 Statement of the Financial Stability Committee 30 June 2021

 Accommodative monetary and macroprudential policies and measures taken by the Government have supported households and businesses during the pandemic.
 In recent months, there have been signs of a strong economic recovery, and asset prices have risen materially.